The Novel I Didn’t Mean to Write

 I cut the Kafka character.
 Scrapped the time loop.
 Rebuilt Cody’s arc from scratch.
 I stopped trying to write a message and started trying to write a mirror.

-Even though the novel deals with systemic bias and institutional racism, there is only one main nonwhite character.
+Even though the novel deals with systemic bias and corporate entitlement, there is only one main nonwhite character.
 That absence isn’t accidental or careless.
 It reflects the world of direct selling—a space that speaks endlessly about opportunity and inclusion while remaining overwhelmingly white.
 To invent diversity where it didn’t exist would have been dishonest.
 The lack of representation isn’t the problem I created; it’s the problem the story reveals.

 Of course, I knew this wouldn’t fly in traditional publishing.
 A debut white male author, writing about institutional racism and bias with a white male protagonist?
 A predominantly white cast?
 It looks like the same story we’ve seen a hundred times.